Icemagic33/EscapeQuest/README.md

 ## Getting Started
 To get started with this game, clone this repository to your local environment and follow the setup instructions provided in the documentation.
 You'll need a system configured with the Nios II processor and appropriate software tools for deployment.

-## Contributions
-Contributions to the game are welcome!
-Whether it's suggesting new features, refining the gameplay, or reporting bugs, your input helps make this game more enjoyable for everyone.
-Dive into the maze, strategize your moves, and enjoy the chase!
-Whether you're evading capture or in hot pursuit, this game promises heart-pounding action and fun for all players.

 ## Features
 ### Menu
 This is the menu screen.
 Use the switch on the DE1-SoC board to select maze/difficulty.